TPZ-CORE/tpz_core/README.md

 ## Disclaimer and Credits

+- Credits to KadDarem (Jump On Studios) for all the shared modules, utilities and components.
-Credits to VORP-CORE for the logic of Server & Client Callbacks, Notifications and to REDEM:RP for useful native and clothing functions.
+- Credits to VORP-CORE for the logic of Server & Client Callbacks, Notifications and to REDEM:RP for useful native and clothing functions.